CDCgov/eMKF/README.md

      30. eMKF allows the user additional flexibility in customizing model output and diagnostics, and streamlines the SAS workspace.
      31. eMKF checks for errors in macro parameter specification, including length of character strings for prefix of output datasets.
      32. Std.
 Error label in output table was replaced with RMSE in eMKF to avoid confusion.
+     33. Zero SEs and effective sample sizes (when applicable) are imputed using the average across timepoints for the given group and stratum.
+Any remaining zero SEs and effective sample sizes (when applicable) are imputed timepoint by timepoint using the average across strata for the given group.

 ### References